tim-fan/hordor/README.md

   * Note, until this is implemented, can periodically run this in crontab to keep files small:
   `jpegoptim --size=1000k media/images/*`
       * note size=100k give some pretty significant color distortion
+* Item and container counts on home page
 * Handle case when item has no photo associated in detail views
 * Bulk-add objects to a container
   * link from container detail - add item to container (could be the card mentioned below)